-- At the completion of this course, participants will have a good understanding of applied anatomy of the orofacial osseous, ligamentous and neuromuscular systems as they relate to the TMJ
+• Have a good understanding of the applied anatomy of the orofacial bony, ligamentous and neuromuscular systems as they relate to the TMJ

-- At the completion of this course, participants will have a good understanding of how whole body function and posture can contribute to TMJ dysfunction
+• Have a good understanding of how whole-body function and posture can contribute to TMJ dysfunction

-- At the completion of this course, participants will be aware of the current literature related to physical examination and treatment of the TMJ.
-An up to date reference list will be provided
+• Be aware of the current literature related to physical examination and treatment of the TMJ (up-to-date reference list provided)

-- At the completion of the course, the participant will have an appreciation of how physical therapists should fit into a multi-disciplinary team treating temporomandibular disorders
+• Have an appreciation of how physical therapists should fit into a multi-disciplinary team treating TMD

 Course Pre Requisites

-The course will be of value to all manual therapists who have an interest in orofacial pain, TMJ dysfunction and experience in Mulligan's concepts.
+The course will be of value to all Physiotherapists who have an interest in orofacial pain, TMJ dysfunction and experience in Mulligan's concepts.